 In order to remain eligible for financial aid, a student must successfully complete 67% of the credits attempted within an academic term and remain in good standing as described in the Student Handbook § XV.A.1.
 Assuming a student is in good standing, a student who completes 67% of the credits attempted within an academic term shall be deemed to have made satisfactory academic progress.
 Failure to make satisfactory academic progress could result in financial aid warning or suspension of financial aid.

-A student who has been dismissed from the School of Law is not eligible to file an Appeal seeking reconsideration of their financial aid status until a Petition for Readmission has been granted by the Academic Standards Committee.
-An appeal of a decision regarding financial aid may be filed with the office of the School of Law Financial Aid Coordinator.
-The Financial Aid Coordinator shall forward the Appeal to the Lincoln Memorial University Financial Aid Appeals Committee.
-In the event that the Financial Aid Appeals committee, from a review of the records, does not summarily reinstate the student’s financial aid eligibility, a hearing will be scheduled with reasonable notice to the student to attend and present evidence and testimony.
+A student who has been dismissed from LMU Law is not eligible to file an appeal seeking reconsideration of their financial aid status until a petition for readmission has been granted by the Academic Standards Committee.
+An appeal of a decision regarding financial aid may be filed with the LMU Law Financial Aid Coordinator.
+The Financial Aid Coordinator will forward the appeal to the LMU Financial Aid Appeals Committee.
+In the event that the Financial Aid Appeals Committee, from a review of the records, does not summarily reinstate the student’s financial aid eligibility, a hearing will be scheduled with reasonable notice to the student to attend and present evidence and testimony.

 Tuition Payment Plans